Shocking AI Stories

 Checklist: Your AI Safety Audit Essentials

-- [ ] Dataset diversity scan (bias <5%)?
+- [ ] Dataset vary scan (bias <5%)?

-- [ ] Shutdown protocols tested (100% compliance)?
+- [ ] Shutdown protocols examined (100% compliance)?

 - [ ] Encryption for all data flows?

-- [ ] Employee training completed (quarterly)?
+- [ ] Employee teaching completed (quarterly)?

 - [ ] Third-party audits scheduled?